Looking for some simple mantel decor ideas? Get 5 foolproof fireplace mantel decorating ideas for the perfect, easy combination!

 As a focal point of many living rooms, the mantel is such an important spot to define your style.
-It’s also an easy spot to change up for the seasons and so fun to decorate for the holidays… You can see many other mantel decorating ideas here if you need more.
+It’s also an easy spot to change up for the seasons and so fun to decorate for Christmas and other holidays… You can see many other mantel decorating ideas here if you need more.

 For today, I wanted to share some super simple formulas that can make a beautiful mantel decor for the spring or summer months, no matter what style decor you prefer.
 Something that is simple yet elegant and not holiday oriented.

 This post contains affiliate links.
 Click here to read my full disclosure.

 If you followed our brick fireplace remodel in our living room a few years ago, then you know that we actually have a double sided fireplace with a wood mantel and built-in shelves, which makes for double the fun in mantel ideas!
 I only styled one side specifically to share these ideas with you, but I’ve mixed in a few views of our other side where it seemed helpful to give you even more fireplace mantel ideas and inspiration.

 Here are my easy 5 ingredients for a beautiful, simple mantel.

 Mirrors are always an easy focal point above a fireplace.
 I chose this simple round mirror for today’s post, but arched mirrors and rectangular mirrors are great options, as well!

 GET THE LOOK:

 You can see a more unique convex mirror on the other side of my fireplace works well, too.
 Mirrors bring more light into your space and create an elegant, neutral mantel decor.